yuanheng-zhao/GoLite-Compiler/README.md

 Testing for ILOC:
 1. The tested files should be saved in the directory of `proj/golite/iloc`.
-2. Run the command below from the directory `../proj-gohuskies/proj/golite/`, `go run golite.go -iloc iloc/test3_iloc.golite`
+2. Usage of `-iloc`: Run the command below from the directory `../proj-gohuskies/proj/golite/`, `go run golite.go -iloc iloc/test3_iloc.golite`